ghacks Technology News

 Selecting a password:

-You will have to select a password which will be asked every time you want to mount your encrypted drive.
+You will have to select a password which you will have to enter every time you want to mount your encrypted drive.
 Recommendations are that yours should be 20+ chars that consist of a mixture of upper- and lowercase, special chars and numbers.
 Its hard to remember at first but it will become easier over time.
-Its suggested that you do not write it down but that’s up to you..
+Its suggested that you do not write it down but that's up to you..

 Volume Format: